Crime in Japan: Crime by region

-Osaka has the highest crime rates in Japan.

-The Okinawan prefecture is home to 74% of all US bases in the country and around 26 thousand military personnel.
-This heavy military occupation is the cause of a rise in crime on the island.
-The prefecture saw from, 1972 to 2011, 5,747 criminal cases involving US military personnel, most often of a sexual nature, and often geared towards local high-school girls, whose main perpetrators were US military soldiers.
+Okinawa Prefecture is home to 74% of all US bases in the country and around 26 thousand military personnel.
+The prefecture saw from, 1972 to 2011, 5,747 criminal cases involving US military personnel, however during the same period the rest of Okinawa's populace had a crime rate more than twice as high — 69.7 crimes per 10,000 people, compared with 27.4 by U.S. military affiliated members.

-Local government and treaties, such as Status of Forces, turn a blind eye to crimes perpetrated by US forces, especially of this type and against women.
-Policies surrounding the punishment of these crimes and the protection of Okinawan women are few and far between, trials are most often handled by military court-martials, leading to unfair rulings.
+Local government and treaties, such as the Status of Forces Agreement (SOFA), have been viewed by some to turn a blind eye to crimes perpetrated by US forces, especially of this type and against women.
+Policies surrounding the punishment of these crimes and the protection of Okinawan women are few and far between, trials are most often handled by military courts-martial.
 State-led initiatives did not offer much to help face and punish these aggressions, civilians took matters into their own hands, in 1995 a group of women-led protests of over 85,000 people in the capital of the prefecture and started their own organization to protect themselves from these crimes: the Okinawa Women Act Against Military Violence.
-International actions were taken that same year, following the subsequent political ruckus the organization created, the Special Action Committee of Okinawa with representatives from Washington, Okinawa, and Tokyo, decided on a referendum, whereby 21% of military occupied areas should be returned to Okinawa, in the hope of improving diplomatic relations.
+International actions were taken that same year, following the subsequent political discussion the organization created, the Special Action Committee of Okinawa with representatives from Washington, Okinawa, and Tokyo, decided on a referendum, whereby 21% of military occupied areas should be returned to Okinawa, in the hope of improving diplomatic relations.

-As Okinawa's importance continues to increase, as political tensions in the region rise, further compromisation by the US military to improve diplomatic relations with the prefecture and Tokyo, through policies to protect Okinawan women, and punish military criminals, can be expected.
+As Okinawa's importance continues to increase, and political tensions in the region rise, further compromises by the US military to improve diplomatic relations with the prefecture and Tokyo have been made, through policies to protect Okinawan women, and punish military criminals, can be expected.